c-z-c-z/natural-language-processing/README.md

 ## LDA and NMF analysis on Toontown Rewritten message corpus
 In this project, I performed latent Dirichlet allocation and non-negative matrix factorization on my preexisting corpus of 4000 Toontown Rewritten chat messages.
 Analysis was carried out in Python using scikit-learn and VADER.
 The folder contains two code files and the message corpus

-## LDA on extended TTR message corpus
+## LDA topic modeling with gensim on extended TTR message corpus
 --

 ## A preliminary demographically informed Toontown Rewritten NLP analysis